 - Earned a grade of C or above in all courses listed above

-- Earned a combined GPA of at least 3.0 across 3 of the 5 CSD courses listed above, plus one 4-credit science course listed above
+- Earned a combined GPA of at least 3.0 across 3 of the 5 CSD courses listed above, plus one 3 to 4-credit science course listed above

-- Submitted the application form, along with a recent degree audit by the deadline
+- Submit the application form, along with a recent degree audit by the deadline

 The CSD department uses a holistic admissions process.
 This means that grades earned in all coursework will be used to make admissions decisions.
 In addition to grades, the admissions committee will use information gathered through class participation in the CSD courses to support demonstration speaking and writing skills and dispositional skills essential for success in this major.
 A faculty committee will make admissions decisions and notify all applicants before fall or spring registration begins.

 The department may find it necessary to deny admission to a qualified applicant because of enrollment limits in the upper division CSD courses.
 Depending on the number of applicants, it is likely that the GPA required to be competitive for admission may be well above the 3.0 minimum GPA.
 Meeting the minimum standards does not guarantee a student will be admitted to the major.
 Resources allow admission of approximately 60 students each year.

 How to Apply to the CSD Major

 If graduate school isn’t for you — you still have options